Pumpkin Cupcakes Recipe

 - 1 package (8 ounces) cream cheese, softened

 - 1-1/2 cups confectioners' sugar

 - 1. In a large bowl, beat shortening until light and fluffy.
 Add eggs, one at a time, beating well after each addition (mixture will appear curdled).
 Beat in syrup and milk.
 Combine the flour, baking powder, salt, baking soda, ginger and allspice; add to shortening mixture and beat just until moistened.
 Stir in pumpkin and pineapple.

 - 2. Fill paper-lined muffin cups two-thirds full.
-Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 20-25 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to a wire rack to cool completely.

 - 3. For frosting, in a small bowl, beat cream cheese and butter until fluffy.
 Add confectioners’ sugar; beat until smooth.
 Frost cupcakes.
 Yield: 16 cupcakes.

-1 each: 303 calories, 17g fat (7g saturated fat), 50mg cholesterol, 221mg sodium, 35g carbohydrate (23g sugars, 1g fiber), 4g protein
+1 each: 303 calories, 17g fat (7g saturated fat), 50mg cholesterol, 221mg sodium, 35g carbohydrate (23g sugars, 1g fiber), 4g protein.

 Reviews for Pumpkin Cupcakes